jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 --

-Edgehill.
-Marston Moor.
-Naseby.
-Three years of war.
+The king raises his standard at Nottingham.
+Lords ride to him and their tenant farmers follow.
+The merchants and craftsmen of the south build their army.
+Not lordship, bloodline, and obligation.
+But independence, merit, and even elections.

+Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
-Fields untilled.
+Three years of fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
 One in ten Englishmen dead before it ends.

 Charles in prison.

 Secretly raises a new army.
 Now Scottish lords call their tenants from the field.
-Men follow because the land demands it.
-Ploughs lie left in furrows.
+Farmers follow.
+Ploughs left in furrows.
 Fields go to weed.
 Granaries empty.
-An old realm answering for a king the new country has already decided to be rid of.
-All march south.
+An old realm answering for a king the new country is done with.

+The Scottish army marches south.

-Parliament is waiting with their now veteran New Model Army based on merit.
+Parliament is waiting with their now veteran New Model Army.

-Charles loses again.
+More battles.
+More dead.
+Same result.
+The king defeated.

 Parliament infuriated.
 Trial held.
 135 commissioners appointed.
 Half refuse to attend.
 The angry half in control.

-Charles denies its legitimacy.
-He is the king.
-Chosen by God.
-He never removes his hat.
-Never enters a plea.
-He never stammers, as was usual.
-A heavenly gift of confidence: he knows "No earthly power can justly call me in question."
-He is right, by every law that has ever existed, since the Roman legions left the land.
+He never enters a plea.
+And the stammer that has caught his words all his life, is gone.
+He speaks aloud, clear and certain—not to himself, but to the court.
+"No earthly power can justly call me in question."
+He is right, by every law that has ever existed, at least since the Roman legions left the land.

 Charles is convicted.
-At Whitehall Palace he looks once more upon his father magnificent mural, being taken to Heaven by God's angels.
-The people watch the gallows.
+Held prisoner at Whitehall Palace.
+He looks upon his father in the magnificent mural, being taken to Heaven by God's angels while the scaffold and chopping block are built outside.

+Last words.
+"As for the People, I desire their liberty and freedom, as much as any whosoever; but I must tell you...A Subject and a Sovereign are clean different things."

 One clean stroke.
 A king is dead.

 A republic is declared.

 Parliament rules.
 Eleven years of Puritan government—no theatre, no Christmas, no dancing.
 Churches stripped bare.
 Stained glass smashed, statues broken.
-Banners felled.
+Royal banners torn down.

 The army argues with Parliament.
 Parliament argues with itself.
 Nobody agrees on anything except that this isn't working.

-The people see England as a realm with no king.
+The people remember.
+England is a realm, and a realm needs a king.

 Charles's son is declared king.
 Charles II rides into London.
 The crowds cheer.
 The banners go back up.
 The theatres reopen.
 Taverns swell.
 England exhales.

-Charles II leans toward the old faith in a Protestant England.
-His brother succeeds him, and wears that faith openly.
+Charles II leans toward the old faith, Catholicism, in a devoutly Protestant England.
+His brother James succeeds him, and wears that foreign faith openly.

-A new Protestant king is installed—by Parliament, in a Glorious Revolution.
-The Crown now sits where the coin is controlled.
+New Protestant monarchs, William and Mary, are installed—by Parliament, in a Glorious Revolution.

 The Puritans have already fled.
 More keep leaving.
+Many others join them.

 New soil.
 No king.